dylome-c/nanodegreeproject1/README.md

 # sqlproject
-SQL project on DVA rental shop
+SQL project on DVD rental shop
 This is my work on the Udacity Nanodegree program - Programming for Data Science with Python This is the first project on SQL.